-Whether older adults live in a senior living community or at home, these fall prevention tips may help reduce your loved one's chances of falling, reduce trips to the emergency room, so they can live a happier, safer life.
+Whether older adults live in a senior living community or at home, these fall prevention tips may help reduce your loved one's chances of falling and subsequent trips to the emergency room so they can live a happier, safer life.

 - Use non-slip mats on linoleum and tile.
-Mats and decals can provide traction on bathroom, kitchens, showers, and any surface that's slippery even when it's dry.
+Mats and decals can provide traction on bathroom, kitchen and shower floors.
+Consider adding these mats to any surface that's slippery even when it's dry.

 - Install grab bars at key locations around the house.
-Anywhere an older adult regularly sits and stands – like near the toilet, bath, or shower – can be a fall waiting to happen.
+Anywhere an older adult regularly sits and stands, like near the toilet, bath, or shower, can be a potential fall location.
 A simple metal bar can provide stability when sitting, standing, or just rounding a corner.

 - Keep commonly used items in easy-to-reach places.
-Anything your loved one uses on a regular basis should be stored in an easily accessible location.
+Anything your loved one uses regularly should be stored in an easily accessible location.
 Bending over, stooping, and reaching can cause aging adults to lose balance and feel dizzy, often leading to a fall.
 Avoid placing frequently used items in low drawers or cabinets.

 - Install handrails and masking tape to stairs and walkways.
 If a person loses their balance on a staircase, make sure there's something for them to stabilize themselves with.
 Colored masking tape on the edge of each step can help delineate them for those with poor eyesight, reducing the chance of tripping.